-- I’m mostly concerned with great TV screens and comfortable seating.
+I’m mostly concerned with great TV screens and comfortable seating.

-- Since I bet mostly via apps I don’t concern myself too much with finding drink tickets.
+Since I bet mostly via apps I don’t concern myself too much with finding drink tickets.
 Besides, they’re usually only good for a well drink, Bud, Miller or Coors.
 Bleh.

-- I care about access to charging my mobile phone.
+I care about access to charging my mobile phone.

-- Drink service is important as is access to grabbing a quick bite.
+Drink service is important as is access to grabbing a quick bite.

-- I like a clean environment.
+I like a clean environment.
 I don’t want to itch when I walk in or out of a casino.

 Without a doubt there are no better TV screens at any sportsbook in Las Vegas than The Venetian.
 The combination of crisp color of the TV’s and the dark ceiling and perfect lighting make this almost like going to a movie theater.
 The seating is the same as every CG Technology (Cantor) sportsbook.
 The ugly red work desks don’t really matter since you’re watching the games.
 The chairs are comfortable office chairs.
 Each betting station has an outlet so you can charge your mobile phone, tablet or laptop.
 Even though the staff isn’t always nice there isn’t a better sportsbook to watch the games.

 The Mirage was the Mecca of sports betting in the 70’s and 80’s 90’s but had fallen into disrepair until a couple of years ago.
 The space remains as one of the largest sportsbooks in Vegas but there is now a huge TV screen that takes up the entire wall and plenty of lounge chairs.
 They even installed some interactive tables that will come in handy for drink service and more (see article on Vegas Chatter).
 The sportsbook is open to the casino so the lighting isn’t as good as The Venetian but it doesn’t hamper visibility.
 It’s great to see this classic sportsbook restored to its glory.

 I’ve come around on this sportsbook.
 I don’t really like MGM Grand because it’s huge and has way too many kids for Vegas.
 That said, the sportsbook here is large with many upgraded seats.
 It’s easy to watch games here since there are so many large screens.
 With its proximity to TAP sports bar (review on Vegas Chatter) and the Sigma Derby game make it a great location.
 Pro-Tip don’t use the restroom near the buffet.
 Instead head toward the Sigma Derby game to relieve yourself without the leftovers from someone’s buffet.